beyond-sharepoint/sp-angular-webpack/README.md

 At this point a browser will be opened to the sample app.
 When you navigate to a sample that requires authentication with SharePoint Online, you'll be automatically navigated to the login page and back to the app.

+The samples provided demonstrate common use cases for interacting with the SharePoint REST services

 >Additional steps are required for on-prem SharePoint.